xram64/melvor-mod-pinned-drops/.dev/Notifications.md

+# Notifications
+Information about arguments to `NotificationsManager.addNotification` calls.
+This method was a first attempt at capturing notifications, but was replaced with a patch to `NotificationQueue.add()` which occurs earlier in the notification chain.

 # Example `addNotification` args
 > `addNotification` takes a `key` with detailed info about the logged action, and a `notification` with info specific to rendering the notification (icon, text, quantity).